Belarus: President Lukashenko rejects foreign mediation | DW | 15.08.2020

 The Kremlin said it was "confident" of a swift resolution in the matter.

+The former Soviet republic has remained closely aligned with its larger neighbor, forming a nominal union with Moscow in the 1990s following its independence after the breakup of the Soviet bloc.

-Meanwhile, several thousand people began to gather in the capital Minsk after the opposition called for more protests against Lukashenko's disputed reelection.
-Many laid flowers at the site where a demonstrator was killed earlier this week.
+Meanwhile, thousands of people gathered in the capital Minsk for the seventh consecutive day of large anti-government protests.
+The opposition called for more protests against Lukashenko's disputed reelection.

+Many laid flowers near a metro station where 34-year-old demonstrator Alexander Taraikovsky died in clashes with security forces earlier this week.
+The crowd chanted "Thank you!" and raised victory signs while police kept a low profile.

+"It's awful to live in a country where you can be killed at a peaceful protest.
+I will leave, if power isn't changed,'' reported news agency AP, citing 30-year-old demonstrator Artem Kushner.

 Huge crowds have been taking to the streets daily since Lukashenko claimed a landslide victory on Sunday.
 In the biggest challenge to his 26-year rule, demonstrators accuse him of rigging the vote and demand he steps down.